SS West Cajoot: Operational history under Soviet Union flag

-Far Eastern State Sea Shipping Company (6 November 1942 - 19 December 1947)
+Far Eastern Shipping Company(6 November 1942 - 19 December 1947)

 As per Lend-Lease Agreement the ship Kailua (ex.
 West Cajoot) was adopted by the Soviet procurement commission on 6 of November, 1942.
 The ship was renamed Выборг (Russian: Vyborg) and included in the Far Eastern State Sea Shipping Company (it was renamed Far Eastern Shipping Company later).
 During the World War II the ship was used as one of the paramilitary ships of the Far Eastern Basin, the ship carried out export-import shipments between the Pacific ports of the USSR and its allies.
 The steamer was lost in Nagaev Bay due explosion of dangerous cargo on December 19, 1947, and excluded from the list of ships of the Ministry on 22 December 1948.

 The Soviet classification of the ships marked all design 1013 ships under Soviet Union flag, ex US West-class ships, as Belorussia-class cargo ships.

 To see article Belorussia-class cargo ships.